datawire/pro-ref-arch/upgrade-to-pro/README.md

 While this is the preferred deployment topology, Ambassador Pro can also be deployed as a separate service.
 Ambassador will then communicate with it via a Kubernetes service.
 This allows for an easy deployment for open source users to evaluate Ambassador Pr.

-The `ambassador-pro.yaml` file in this directory contains all of the necessary resources to easily upgrade Ambassador open source to Ambassador Pro.
+The `??-ambassador-pro*.yaml` files in this directory contains all of the necessary resources to easily upgrade Ambassador open source to Ambassador Pro.

 ## Considerations